 Reviews You Can Rely On

-The 5 Best Backcountry Ski Poles of 2024
+The 5 Best Backcountry Ski Poles of 2025

-We test models from Black Diamond, Leki, G3, and others to find the best poles for your backcountry ski and snowboard tours
+We test models from Black Diamond, Leki, G3, and others to find the best poles for your backcountry ski and snowboard tours.

 gearlab tested logo

-Best Backcountry Ski Poles Review
+Best Backcountry Ski Poles Review (The 2025 fleet of backcountry ski poles)

-By Jeff Dobronyi and Ross Patton ⋅ Apr 8, 2024
+By Jeff Dobronyi and Ross Patton ⋅ Feb 23, 2025

-The Best Backcountry Ski Poles for 2024
+The Best Backcountry Ski Poles

-After researching 54 of the best backcountry ski poles on the market today, we bought 17 models to test and compare.
+After researching 56 of the best backcountry ski poles on the market today, we bought 17 models to test and compare.
 Our team of ski and splitboard experts includes ski guides, ski patrollers, and seasoned backcountry thrill-seekers.
 We reviewed backcountry touring poles designed for skiers and splitboarders, and some that work for both.
 Each model went through our testing gauntlet in the backcountry of the Sierra Nevada and Teton ranges.
 Whether you go on short tours, skin to access the side country from the resort, or are constantly logging high-vertical days, our review will help you find the best backcountry poles for your needs and budget.

 If you need help putting together your backcountry ski kit, we've got you.
 We've tested everything you need to get out there, from backcountry skis, skins, and AT bindings to the top-ranked avalanche airbags and avalanche beacons on the market.
-Looking for a new favorite ski jacket or hardshell?
-A new pair of top-rated backcountry ski boots?
-We've tested the top-ranked ski gear to find the products worthy of your hard-earned cash.

 Top 17 Backcountry Ski Poles